EDUCBA

 Result of Example 2

-As we can see, the positive value of Z scores are higher than the mean value, and the negative value of Z scores are lower than the mean value.
+As we can see, the positive value of Z scores is higher than the mean value, and the negative value of Z scores is lower than the mean value.

 Things to Remember

-• The Z score tells us a number of standard deviations that are away from the mean of the distribution or dataset.
+• The Z score tells us a number of standard deviations away from the distribution’s mean or dataset.

-• The data values which are higher than the mean Z score will be a positive value.
+• The data values higher than the mean Z score will be positive.

-• Data values which are below the mean Z score will be a negative value.
+• Data values that are below the mean Z score will be negative.

 Recommended Articles

 This has been a guide to Z Score in Excel.
-Here we discuss how to calculate Z Score in excel along with practical examples and a downloadable excel template.
+Here we discuss how to calculate Z Score in excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Excel AVERAGE Function